USAID Green Invest Asia

 USAID Green Invest Asia's mission is to mobilise finance to reduce emissions.
 This is achieved by partnering with businesses which have adopted or are transitioning towards sustainable low emission practices and support them access finance which enables them to scale their business.
 USAID Green Invest Asia also works closely with the investment and finance community in supporting the transition of sustainable climate financing from a niche, to a mainstream activity.

-Mekong Strategic Partners (MSP) together with Pact was awarded the 5 year contract by USAID to implement Green Invest Asia across the target countries of Indonesia, The Philippines, Vietnam, Thailand, Cambodia and Malaysia.
-MSP is specifically responsible for engaging with businesses and financial institutions to identify pipeline and assist in arranging and structuring transactions for the climate focused investments, which catalyze and enable sustainable agriculture and forestry projects across South East Asia.
+Mekong Strategic Capital (MSC), together with Pact, was awarded the 5 year contract by USAID to implement Green Invest Asia across the target countries of Indonesia, The Philippines, Vietnam, Thailand, Cambodia and Malaysia.
+MSC is specifically responsible for engaging with businesses and financial institutions to identify pipeline and assist in arranging and structuring transactions for the climate focused investments, which catalyze and enable sustainable agriculture and forestry projects across South East Asia.

 USAID Green Invest Asia promotes sustainable land use and investment in sustainable agriculture and forestry in Southeast Asia by: